Today I made an offering to Loki

 I misread the ritual script, and I thought all 3 allies would show today.

-I carved all three candles – easy enough – but then I had trouble drawing blood from my fingers.
+I carved all three candles – easily enough – but then I had trouble drawing blood from my fingers.

 I hacked up first two fingers before realizing my left ring finger (finger I wear Loki’s ring) bleeds rather well.